FudaWiki/fudawiki-files/hanafuda/hwatu.md

 It is not known how and when the **Wisteria** and **Iris** suits started to be identified by the Koreans as **Black Bush Clover** and **Orchid** respectively, but folk songs based on *Hwatu* during the period of Japanese rule mention Black Bush Clover and Orchid, so it must have happened sometime during or before the Japanese colonial period.

 Also, because of this, every **Wisteria** card in a new Hwatu deck are positioned **upside down**, to further cement the impression that they are not hanging Wisteria flowers but Black Bush Clovers from the ground.

-In addition to this, because the black color of the grass fields in each Susuki Grass card obscured the

 ![hwatu_april_tane.png](/suryongfiles/hwatu_april_tane.png =80x)![hwatu_april_tanzaku.png](/suryongfiles/hwatu_april_tanzaku.png =80x)![hwatu_april_kasu.png](/suryongfiles/hwatu_april_kasu_1.png =80x)![hwatu_april_kasu_2.png](/suryongfiles/hwatu_april_kasu_2.png =80x)